costajob/app-servers/README.md

 ### Java
 [Java](https://www.java.com/en/) JDK 10.0.1 is installed by official OSX package.
 Java is a general-purpose language that is concurrent, class-based, object-oriented and, from version 8, supports functional paradigms.
-It is based on a virtual machine (JVM) that kept the promise "write once, run anywhere".
+It is based on a battle-tested virtual machine (JVM) that kept the promise "write once, run anywhere".

 ### C-Sharp
 [C-Sharp](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) (C#) 7.0 language is installed as a companion of the [.NET Core](https://www.microsoft.com/net/core) 2.1.300 framework, by following the [official guideline](https://www.microsoft.com/net/core#macos).